Paintings

 Can I put my pottery outside?

-How will you ship my pottery piece?
+How do you ship pottery?

-Do you take special commissions (pottery)?
+Do you take commissions (pottery)?